Bonis98/Distributed-query/README.md

 <a id='install'></a>
 # Installation and run
 1. Clone this Repo
-1. `cd` into the project root folder, and run `python3.9 -m venv env` to create a virtual env
+2. `cd` into the project root folder, and run `python3.9 -m venv env` to create a virtual env
-1. Run `source env/bin/activate` to activate the virtual env
+3. Run `source env/bin/activate` to activate the virtual env
-1. Run `pip install -r requirements.txt` to install all the packages needed to run the project
+4. Run `pip install -r requirements.txt` to install all the packages needed to run the project
     - If you don't have pip installed, you can find informations [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#installing-pip)
+5. The script requires a command line argument representing the path where to save the pdf containing the tree resulting from the computation (e.g. '../' to save the pdf in the directory containing the script folder)
+    - Another optional argument could be given to manually assign node to candidate, in the form 'XYZ' to assign them to nodes in pre-order

 [back](#top)